-A good value caffeinated pre-workout enriched with vitamins – but you might want to bump up creatine levels.
+Raze Extreme from Protein Works is a good value caffeinated pre-workout enriched with vitamins – but for me it’s a bit low on creatine levels.

 Men’s Fitness verdict